sitepack-io/storelinkr-wordpress/readme.txt

 * [**Full webshop integration**](https://storelinkr.com/en/solutions/ecommerce-dropshipping) – Products from your wholesalers are automatically loaded into your webshop and the inventory is continuously updated.
 * [**Product feed management**](https://storelinkr.com/en/solutions/generate-product-feeds) – Promote your products with CPC ads by selecting them directly in StoreLinkr or automate your campaigns with filters such as price, category or availability.
+* [**Accounting for webshops**](https://storelinkr.com/en/solutions/accounting-integration) – Automatically create sales invoices and customers and link your webshop to bookkeeping software.

 ## Extensive solutions